Turkey defiant on Syria operation as US demands ceasefire

 The Syrian Observatory for Human Rights said Kurdish fighters had launched "a large counterattack against Turkish forces and their Syrian proxies near Ras al-Ain" on Tuesday and reported "fierce combat" in the west of the town as well as in Tal Abyad.
 Since launching their assault on October 9, Turkish-backed forces have secured more than 100 kilometres (60 miles) of border, but Ras al-Ain -- Siri Kani in Kurdish -- has held out.

 "God willing, we will quickly secure the region stretching from Manbij to our border with Iraq," Erdogan said.
-The offensive has killed dozens of civilians, mostly on the Kurdish side, and displaced at least 160,000 people.
+The offensive has left dozens of civilians dead, mostly on the Kurdish side, and displaced at least 160,000 people.
+(AFP) IND

-Syrian forces have returned to the region for the first time in years, raising their flag in Manbij as part of a deal with the Kurds.
-Russia said its military police were patrolling a zone separating regime and Turkish troops, in cooperation with Ankara.

-With Trump's critics saying that he handed over US allies and stretches of Syria to Russia, the United States tried to play down Moscow's role.
-"The number of Russians is very, very limited.
-But it only takes a few Russians with a big Russian flag to get everybody to pay attention," a senior administration official told reporters in Washington.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)